-- (f) AGREEMENTS WITH OTHER STATES.-States may enter into agreements, on a reciprocal basis, to permit eligible providers of training services to accept career scholarship accounts provided in another State. - (g) Opportunity To Submit Comments.-In establishing criteria, procedures, and information required under this section, the Governor shall provide an opportunity for interested members of the public to make recommendations and submit comments regarding such criteria, procedures, and information. - (h) Transition Period for Implementation.-The requirements of this section shall be implemented not later than December 31, 2004.
-In order to facilitate early implementation of this section, the Governor may establish transition procedures under which providers eligible to provide training services under chapter 5 as such chapter was in effect on the day before the date of enactment of the Workforce Investment Act Amendments of 2003 may continue to be eligible to provide such services until December 31, 2004, or until such earlier date as the Governor determines to be appropriate. (i) On-the-Job Training or Customized Training Exception.- - (1) In GENERAL.-Providers of on-the-job training or customized training shall not be subject to the requirements of subsections (a) through (h). - (2) COLLECTION AND DISSEMINATION OF INFORMATION.-A one-stop operator in a local area shall collect such performance information from on-the-job training and customized training providers as the Governor may require, determine whether the providers meet such performance criteria as the Governor may require, and disseminate information identifying providers that meet the criteria as eligible providers, and the performance information, through the one-stop delivery system.
-Providers determined to meet the criteria shall be considered to be identified as eligible providers of training services. \ \ \ \ \ \ \ [SEC.
+(f) AGREEMENTS WITH OTHER STATES.-States may enter into agreements, on a reciprocal basis, to permit eligible providers of training services to accept career scholarship accounts provided in another State. (g) OPPORTUNITY TO SUBMIT COMMENTS.-In establishing criteria, procedures, requirements for information, and the list of eligible providers described in subsection (d)(1), the Governor shall provide an opportunity for interested members of the public to make recommendations and submit comments regarding such criteria, procedures, requirements for information, and list.

+(h) Transition Period for Implementation.-The requirements of this section shall be implemented not later than December 31, 2006.
+In order to facilitate early implementation of this section, the Governor may establish transition procedures under which providers eligible to provide training services under chapter 5 as such chapter was in effect on the day before the date of enactment of the Workforce Investment Act Amendments of 2005 may continue to be eligible to provide such services until December 31, 2006, or until such earlier date as the Governor determines to be appropriate. (i) On-the-Job Training, Customized Training, or Incumbent WORKER TRAINING EXCEPTION.- (1) IN GENERAL.-Providers of on-the-job training, customized training, or incumbent worker training shall not be subject to the requirements of subsections (a) through (h).

+(2) COLLECTION AND DISSEMINATION OF INFORMATION.-A one-stop operator in a local area shall collect such performance information from providers of on-the-job training, customized training, and incumbent worker training as the Governor may require, determine whether the providers meet such performance criteria as the Governor may require, and disseminate information identifying providers that meet the criteria as eligible providers, and the performance information, through the one-stop delivery system.
+Providers determined to meet the criteria shall be considered to be identified as eligible providers of training services.

+[SEC.
 123. IDENTIFICATION OF ELIGIBLE PROVIDERS OF YOUTH ACTIVITIES.